earthly/website/blog/_posts/2021-12-20-golang-http.md

 internal-links:
  - golang json
  - golang http
-excerpt: "In this article, the author explores how to build a JSON HTTP server using Golang.
-They walk through the process of creating an activity tracker web service, covering topics such as building an HTTP server, handling HTTP requests, and encoding and decoding JSON.
-The article also includes examples and code snippets to help readers understand the concepts better."
+excerpt: Learn how to build a JSON HTTP server using Golang.
+This tutorial covers the basics of creating a Golang web service, handling HTTP requests, and working with JSON data.
 ---
 If you want to build a simple JSON HTTP web service that runs natively on a Linux server, then Golang is a great choice.
 At least this is what I've been told, my coworkers are big fans and report having a small memory footprint, a shallow learning curve, and an excellent standard library.